 What is Schematic?

-Schematic allows businesses to outsource pricing and packaging with a few lines of code, enabling them to quickly launch new packaging models, take the burden off of engineering, and flexibly adjust their pricing and packaging to individual customer preferences.
+Schematic allows businesses to quickly integrate pricing and packaging into their application with a few lines of code, enabling them to launch new pricing and packaging models, take the burden off of engineering, and flexibly adjust their pricing and packaging to individual customer preferences.

 With Schematic, teams can ship faster, delight customers, and get out of billing projects forever.